ArronJablonowski/ufw_log_parser/README.md

 # ufw_log_parser.sh
-Uncomplicated Firewall log parser displays UFW events in an easy to view/understand format.
+Uncomplicated Firewall log parser displays UFW events in format that is easy to view and understand.
 It parses ufw.log events for:
 * Timestamp
 * Blocked / Allowed status